 - Unresolved maternity medical conditions of child or mother

-Prescription medication expenses may be credited toward the PRA if they are not considered treatment for chronic conditions that were preexisting when the member joined Impact.
+Prescription medication expenses for prescribed drugs that may be dispensed, injected, or administered may be credited toward the PRA if they are not considered treatment for chronic conditions that were preexisting when the member joined Impact.
 After the Member’s PRA has been met, the prescription amount may be shared as follows:

 - After the first $25 on generic drug prescription